CrunchyData/pgSimload/doc/02_examples.md

  - `script.two_liner.sql` contains the same, but each command on one line.

-When you pass one or the other in the `-script <script.sql>` parameter, you'll see the difference in counting "statements": actually, pgSimload counts statements as one per line, because the parsing method for the `-script
-<script.sql>` thing is very basic.

-We did tests with a JSON version of it like `-script <script.json>` : it adds an overhead and makes everything unreadable in the end.
-And pgSimload is not designed to have "exact" parameters and results, the thing is having "some data", and watch differences in between different configurations of PG infrastructure, or parameters (GUCS), etc.

 Once pgSimload has been compiled **and** the `config.json` adapted to suit your needs, this could be used as simple as: